Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

 ![Managed Inventory Properties](/_books/itom-config/images/managed-inventory-properties.png)

 ## Installed Packages
 Before any IT Automations can be configured, the required packages will need to be available and listed in the Installed Packages list.
-There are few ways for Packages to be installed depending on your subscription, including manually uploading or creating your own package from scratch.
+There are a few ways for Packages to be installed depending on your subscription, including manually uploading or creating your own package from scratch.
 The Package Library is a more convenient method and contains several packages produced and supported by Hornbill, from which you can install, update or remove.

 <iframe width="400" height="225" src="https://www.youtube.com/embed/44fX9QyMRYw" title="Quick Guide Managing Installed Packages" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>